 • Ensuring good quality reading books in all key stages for children to choose from.

-• Data of SATS scores and termly teacher assessment entered for reading on the Learning Platform.
+• Data from end of Key Stage test scores and termly teacher assessment entered for reading on the school tracking system.

 • Phonics/book band tracking sheet for all children, across both key stages, will be monitored by the Literacy Coordinator on a termly basis and tracking passed on to the following year’s teacher.